turri21/GalaksijaPLUS_poseidon-ep4cgx150/README.md

 This port has been made thanks to the following sources:

-It is mainly based on the corresponding core for MiST created by [Gehstock](https://github.com/Gehstock/Mist_FPGA/tree/master/Computer_MiST/Galaksija_MiST).
+It is mainly based on the corresponding core for MiSTer created by [hrvach](https://github.com/MiSTer-devel/Galaksija_MiSTer)

-Several elements such as the keyboard handling have been added from [hrvach](https://github.com/MiSTer-devel/Galaksija_MiSTer)'s port to MiSTer.
+Several elements have been added from 's [Gehstock](https://github.com/Gehstock/Mist_FPGA/tree/master/Computer_MiST/Galaksija_MiST) core for MiST.

 The ROM D addition is based on [GALe - Galaksija Emulator](https://galaksija.net/)*